Carli Damien, Accounts Receivable Supervisor

 The Accounting Office will make every effort to have the Student Account window open from 8:30 A.M. to 4:00 P.M., Monday through Friday.
-Wednesday the window closes at 3:30 p.m.
 These hours may change from term to term depending on student workers’ class schedules.
 The minimum hours of operation will be 8:30 A.M. to 12:30 P.M., 1:30 P.M. to 4:00 P.M., Monday through Friday.

 Warren Wilson College participates in all federal aid programs (Pell Grant, Supplemental Educational Opportunity Grant, Federal Direct Loans, Perkins Loan, and College Work Study) as well as state aid programs.
 This federal and state assistance is supplemented by substantial aid from College institutional sources.
 A student must be making Satisfactory Academic Progress to continue receiving financial aid.
-See the SATISFACTORY ACADEMIC PROGRESS section in this Handbook or visit the Office of Financial Aid if you have any questions.
+See section 4.2.7 Satisfactory Academic Progress or visit the Office of Financial Aid if you have any questions.

 Interest-free loans of up to $50 are available from a fund set up in memory of Florence and Warren Hampe.
 Loan applicants must be financially clear and have a good credit rating with the College.
 Loans must be repaid within 30 days or a $5 fee will be added.
 Loan applications are available from Accounting.
 Loans are not available during breaks or during the last 30 days of the semester.

 (In addition to charges listed for continuing students)

 |Resident Student Premium Meal Plan||Resident Student Basic Meal Plan||Day Student|